The stochastic Auxiliary Problem Principle in Banach spaces: measurability and convergence: Convergence results and efficiency estimates

 Theorem~\ref{thm:cv_rate_expec_avrg} proves a convergence rate of order $\mathcal{O}\vardelim{n^{\theta-1}}$ for the stochastic APP algorithm without assuming strong convexity of the objective.
 This rate appears for stochastic gradient descent in~\cite{bach_non-asymptotic_2011} where it is stated that the combination of large step sizes of order $\mathcal{O}\vardelim{n^{-\theta}}$ with $1/2 < \theta < 1$, together with averaging lead to the best convergence behavior.
 A similar rate is also given for stochastic proximal gradient in~\cite{rosasco_convergence_2019}.

 In the following theorem, we show that this rate also holds when we consider the expected function value taken at the last iterate $\va{U}_{n}$ instead of the averaged iterate $\widetilde{\va{U}}_{1}^{n}$.
-Using the concept of modified Fejér monotone sequences, Lin and al. \cite{lin_modified_2018} have been able to give convergence rates of the expected function value of the last iterate for many algorithms, such as the projected subgradient method or the proximal gradient algorithm.
-The idea of modified Fejér sequence is adapted to the stochastic case in~\cite[Theorem 3.1]{rosasco_convergence_2019}.
-We further adapt this concept for the stochastic APP algorithm which allows to derive a convergence rate for the expected function value of the last iterate.
+Using the concept of modified Fej\'{e}r monotone sequences, Lin and al. \cite{lin_modified_2018} have given convergence rates of the expected function value of the last iterate for many algorithms, such as the projected subgradient method or the proximal gradient algorithm.
+The idea of modified Fej\'{e}r sequence is adapted to the stochastic case in~\cite[Theorem 3.1]{rosasco_convergence_2019}.
+We further adapt this concept for the stochastic APP algorithm. {Before stating the result, we need a technical lemma. \begin{lemma} Under Assumptions~\textup{\ref{hyp:sep_banach}-\ref{hyp:mes_w}, \ref{hyp:jc_lsc}-\ref{hyp:bound_bias}}, there exists a constant $M' \geq 0$ such that $\expec{\ell_{\va{u}_{j}}\bp{\va{u}_{k}}} \leq M'$ for all $j,k \in \bbN$. \end{lemma} }